Neuroscience

 Courses

-Joint degree students must take two of the following four courses: NEU 501a, NEU 501b, NEU 502a, or NEU 502b.
-Additionally, all students in the joint program are expected to participate in the neuroscience seminar (NEU 511), which meets several times per semester.
+Additionally, all students in the joint program are required to enroll and participate in the neuroscience seminar (NEU 511), which meets several times per semester.

 General exam

 Prior to the general examination, students must select a Ph.D. adviser affiliated with the Princeton Neuroscience Institute.
-Students are required to take and pass their general exam in their home department.
+Students must satisfy the normal pre-general examination requirements and pass the general examination of their respective home departments.

 Dissertation and FPO

 Students must carry out original research toward the dissertation with a core, associated, or affiliated Neuroscience Institute faculty member.
-In addition, at least one member of the student’s dissertation committee must be a core faculty member of the Princeton Neuroscience Institute, and the student’s Ph.D. dissertation research should have a connection to neuroscience.
+In addition, at least one member of the student’s dissertation committee must be a core faculty member of the Princeton Neuroscience Institute, and the student’s Ph.D. dissertation research should have a significant neuroscience component.

 Program Offering: Certificate